-With a diary full of festival dates next summer, 2019 is shaping up to be a busy year for The Cure.
-Recent 40th-anniversary celebrations aside, they've been confirmed as headliners for Exit Festival, Colours Of Ostrava, and Rock Werchter; the latter of which they memorably debuted in 1981.
+With a diary full of festival dates this summer, 2019 has shaped up to be a busy year for The Cure.
+Recent 40th-anniversary celebrations aside, they've been confirmed as headliners for Exit Festival, Colours Of Ostrava, Glastonbury Festival, and Rock Werchter; the latter of which they memorably debuted in 1981.
 Pretty certain it's memorable for Robert Smith, at least.

 Storming through a setlist consisting of a large chunk of tracks from sophomore album Seventeen Seconds, the band's stride was stilted by a side-stage request to bring their performance to a premature end.

 Obstinately exclaiming "Fuck Robert Palmer.
 And fuck rock 'n' roll" before sulking off, we can safely say that he made his point.
-Luckily, no-one will be ushering The Cure off-stage during their impending headline performance, so fingers crossed there are no tantrums come next June.
+Luckily, no-one will be ushering The Cure off-stage during their impending headline performance, so fingers crossed there are no tantrums this weekend.